The-Covenant/android_recovery_samsung_sghi927/README.md

 Notes
 =====

-This is best used against the CM9 (ICS) source, as the CM10 (JB) source seems to have issues with the device's recovery and fails to backup/restore properly.
+This is best used against the CM10 (JB) source....

-As of 2012.12.04, the recovery image generated with CM9 sources is the only binary to work 100%.